codebynessa/codebynessa/README.md

 </p>

 ---
 I'm in the **3rd semester of Software Engineering**, and my goal is to become a **Full Stack Developer**.
-Currently, I'm focusing on **Front-End development**, exploring **HTML, CSS, JavaScript, and modern frameworks** to create interactive and intuitive web applications.

-In the future, I plan to expand my knowledge into **Back-End development**, building complete and scalable applications.
+Currently, I'm focusing on **Front-End development**, and in the future, I plan to expand my knowledge into **Back-End development**, building complete and scalable applications.
 ---
 <p align="center">
   <img src="https://skillicons.dev/icons?i=html,css,js,react,tailwind,cpp,linux" />